- Maldives Local Islands: What to Expect + Which to Visit

 You exit the arrival halls to the right and follow the walkway until you reach the banks.
 Then you cross the road and should find the ticketing booth for the ferry to Male.
 It costs MVP10 for the trip and they depart every 10 to 15 minutes.
 The ride is about the same amount of time.

-The airport ferry port is on the northern side of the island while the main ferry terminal is on the southwest side.
-I recommend staying near either one for an easy walk to either for your onward journey.
+The airport ferry port is on the northern side of the island, while the main ferry terminal is on the southwest side.
+I recommend staying near either one for an easy walk to either on your onward journey.

 Taxi in Male

-Male is a small island and the taxis all charges a flat rate.
+Male is a small island and the taxis all charge a flat rate.

 Hiring per hour MVP 110 (I have no idea why this would be needed)

-Unless you have a sizable luggage, you can easily walk around Male, though the traffic, especially around the coastline, can be chaotic.
-Male is a safe place to walk around, however, if you have valuables then taking a taxi to your hotel would be a good course of actions.
+Unless you have sizable luggage, you can easily walk around Male, though the traffic, especially around the coastline, can be chaotic.
+Male is generally a safe place to walk around, however, if you have valuables then taking a taxi to your hotel would be a good course of action.

-You can, of course, paid in USD, it should be around 2 to 3 dollars.
+You can usually pay in USD, it should be around 2 to 3 dollars.

 The local ferry terminal is located on the southwest side of the island.
 It’s right next to the Tsunami Memorial.
-It’s safe to say that the ferry prices is cheaper than speed boat or seaplanes, but it requires more time.
+It’s safe to say that the ferry prices are cheaper than speed boat or seaplanes, but it requires more time.
 They also often don’t run on Friday so make sure you plan your trip accordingly.